nuejs/nue/packages/nuejs.org/docs/hello-world.md

 touch blog.css
 ```

-Nue automatically adds the following line in the HTML without the need to reload your page:
+Nue automatically adds the following line to the HTML without the need to reload your page:

 ```
 <link href="/blog.css" rel="stylesheet">